jonathanlu31/tic-tac-toe-AI/README.md

 # Tic-Tac-Toe AI

 This is a browser-based tic-tac-toe game with single and two player game modes.
-The single player mode features an unbeatable computer opponent made using the minimax algorithm and alpha-beta pruning for efficiency.
+The single player mode features an unbeatable computer opponent made using the minimax algorithm and alpha-beta pruning.

 ### Built With